OpenClaude: Open-Source Coding Agent for Cloud and Local Models

 }

-WebSearch uses DuckDuckGo by default on non Anthropic models.
-WebFetch uses a basic HTTP plus HTML to markdown path unless Firecrawl is configured.
+WebSearch uses DuckDuckGo by default with non-Anthropic models.
+WebFetch uses a basic HTTP and HTML-to-Markdown path unless Firecrawl is configured.
+JavaScript-heavy or blocked pages can fail with the basic fetcher.

 export FIRECRAWL_API_KEY=your-key-here

-The gRPC server listens on localhost:50051 by default and streams text chunks, tool calls, and permission requests over a bidirectional connection.
-The repository also includes a CLI client and a Protocol Buffers definition file for generating clients in other languages.
+The source checkout includes a headless bidirectional gRPC server.
+It listens on localhost:50051 by default and streams text chunks, tool calls, and permission requests.
+The repository includes a CLI test client and a Protocol Buffers definition for generating clients in Python, Go, Rust, or another supported language.

 npm run dev:grpc